🌲 Front Range Plant FinderPlant finder

 Is New Mexico privet good for the Colorado Front Range?

-Yes.
-New Mexico privet is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, New Mexico privet is a well-suited shrub for Colorado's Front Range.

 How big does New Mexico privet get?